Top 10 colors that make people buy: the complete guide with examples

 4. Smooth gradients

-Gradients made a wild come back from 90s and holds leading positions in design trends.
+Gradients made a wild comeback from the 1990s and hold leading positions in design trends.
 A gradient background allows you to enrich the background of the site with a whole range of colors, without distracting attention from the content of the page.

 Though the Stripe website was created a while ago, it still looks trendy.
 Soft animated gradient and semi-transparent browser window make the website outstanding looking for years.